I'm a Welsh pianist, writer, and academic. I'm interested in music and identity formations.

 I'm currently working on a new biography of the twentieth-century British composer Ralph Vaughan Williams for Reaktion Books.

 I regularly speak at music and literary Festivals, and in 2020 am a guest speaker for the Chamber Music Society of Philadelphia's Emerging Voices project.
 I've published articles, essays, and reviews for academic journals, for professional concert programmes, and for commercial recordings.
-I'm also editing a book of essays on Ralph Vaughan Williams for the Music in Context series at Cambridge University Press.
+I'm also editing and contributing to a book of essays on Ralph Vaughan Williams for the Music in Context series at Cambridge University Press.

 After graduating with a First in Music from Magdalen College, Oxford (receiving the highest First awarded by the University for my final recital), I later returned to read for my doctorate.
 I was appointed a Lecturer at Oxford while reading for my PhD.
 Before and after my doctoral work, I trained first as a solo pianist and later as a song accompanist at the Guildhall School of Music and Drama, London, graduating with a Masters in Performance with Distinction.
 I was later invited to join the staff, offering a postgraduate song class as well as teaching student pianists.
 I've recently completed a Research Fellowship at the University of Cambridge (where I began work on my biography and founded a Cambridge Song Festival), and am now working as Lecturer and Director of Performance at the University of Birmingham.